 Intellectual property can sneak up on some businesses as it may start from a “good idea” that helps the business survive then gradually become an integral part of the business and later become a critical part of its existence.
 Interestingly, Intellectual property also comes in many ‘shapes and sizes.’
 A business, therefore, needs to recognize these different ‘shapes and sizes so if they choose to sell their business, they have the right legal protection in place that protects an intellectual property asset and therefore rightly earns the owner the amount it is worth.

 The IRS recognizes the following when they are part of a business transaction.

 - Architectural Designs

-The bottom line is that intellectual property carries both legal and tax implications.
-An attorney is the expert to engage to understand and obtain the necessary legal protection.
+The intellectual property carries both legal and tax implications.
+An attorney is an expert to engage to understand and obtain the necessary legal protection.
 Not all attorneys have the necessary knowledge, so if this is an important component of your business, you may want help from an attorney who understands and specializes in intellectual property law.

 Are you thinking about selling your business?
 Would you like to know the value of your business?
 If you would like more information please visit my website Business valuation.

 For more immediate help you are welcome to send an email to Andrew Rogerson or give me a call at (Toll-Free): (844) 414-9700